Requestly is now Open Source 🚀

 To remove Content-Security-Policy

-The content-Security-Policy response header is added to the website to prevent the injection of external scripts into the sites.
+The content security policy response header is added to the website to prevent the injection of external scripts into the sites.
 However, while testing, you may want to inject scripts to test the behavior of the website.
 In those cases, Requestly can be used to remove the CSP response header.

 To access the Kubernetes dashboard by modifying the Authorization header